Dolon Nor

-In the Encyclopædia Britannica Eleventh Edition (1911), the city is described as follows:
+In the 11th edition of the Encyclopaedia Britannica, the city was described as follows:

 Another, longer description of the city is in writings of Évariste Huc (1813–1860), a Frenchman who stayed there in 1845 on his way to Lhasa (which he reached after 18 months of travelling).

 In 1933, the town was the object of fighting between the Japanese and their Manchukuoan puppet troops and the Chahar People's Anti-Japanese Army.